Women's refuges in Somerset to be run by different charity

 "When awarding this contract we were aware that it would be challenging and difficult, with Chapter 1 asked to bring in modernisation and development.

 "We were not satisfied with progress early on and worked with Chapter 1 to improve.

 "Despite this we felt the need to commission an independent report on performance and carry out an unannounced inspection and a further inspection.

-"After careful consideration, it has been mutually agreed that the contract should transfer to another provider, BCHA."'No impact'
+"After careful consideration, it has been mutually agreed that the contract should transfer to another provider, BCHA."